DeveloperDunne/Space-Quiz/README.md

 ![End of quiz page](./readme-images/end-game.webp)

 ### Features left to implement:
-- I would have liked to implement a score leaderboard at the end of the quiz but ran out of time.
+- I would have liked to implement a username and score leaderboard at the end of the quiz but ran out of time.

 ## 4. Technologies Used: